yyyanbj/EyeAgent-mcp/eyeagent/docs/architecture.md

-# 架构概览
+# Architecture Overview

-EyeAgent 负责：
+EyeAgent is responsible for:
-- 多智能体协调（角色、消息路由）
+- Multi-agent coordination (roles, message routing)
-- 与工具层（EyeTools）对接，执行感知/分析工具
+- Interfacing with the tool layer (EyeTools) to execute perception / analysis tools
-- 统一日志与配置管理
+- Unified logging and configuration management

-（详细架构说明后续补充）
+> A detailed architecture description will be added in future revisions.